This post may contain affiliate links. Please read our disclosure policy.

 Is it OK to freeze egg salad?

-How do you make an Egg Salad Sandwich?
+How do you make an egg salad sandwich?

-After preparing your egg salad recipe, add to toast, rolls, croissants, or even a wrap!
+After preparing your egg salad recipe, add it to toast, rolls, croissants, or even a wrap!
 You can add it to rye bread for a truly delicious classic egg salad sandwich.
 All you then have to do is pair with some potato chips to finish it up!

-Egg Salad Recipe
+Easy Egg Salad

-3.70 from 10 votes
+4 from 12 votes

 Course: Main Course